EvolveWithProseeker/Proseeker/README.md

-# Proseeker
+# ProSeeker

 In silico directed evolution

-Proseeker is supplied as a standalone Python script (Proseeker.py) for either interative use or pipeline integration and was written in Python 3.9.
+ProSeeker is supplied as a standalone Python script (Proseeker.py) for either interative use or pipeline integration and was written in Python 3.9.

 Packages required: